krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 ## Friday

 Nic - What is the difference between abstraction and indirection?

 Anne - Sinatra Partial Views

+Chris - How can I use Capybara to test Sinatra?

 ## Available Talks